-A security vulnerability was discovered at GitHub this week that made it possible for an attacker to add new SSH keys to arbitrary GitHub user accounts.
-Although there was no known malicious activity using this exploit, they are taking the responsible step to email all their users that have SSH keys associated with their account to verify and approve them before they can be used to clone/pull/push repositories over SSH.
+A security vulnerability was discovered at GitHub back in 2012 that made it possible for an attacker to add new SSH keys to arbitrary GitHub user accounts.
+Although there was no known malicious activity using this exploit, they took the responsible step to email all their users that have SSH keys associated with their account to verify and approve them before they could be used to clone/pull/push repositories over SSH again.

 2048 b5:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:2f protodave@github (RSA)

 Or like this for a newer 4096-bit RSA key hashed using SHA256:

 Ed25519 variant of EdDSA (Edwards-curve Digital Signature Algorithm):

 If this fingerprint of the local trusted copy of your SSH public key matches the one GitHub shows you, then you are safe and good to go!

 How to Generate a New SSH Key-Pair for GitHub

 If they don’t match, well, you probably need to figure out why!
 And then at the very least, delete the key in GitHub and generate a new pair.
 It’s also not a bad idea to proactively rotate your Github SSH key occasionally. 🔒

 On March 15, 2022, GitHub dropped support for older insecure key types like DSA (